Spend for Profit, Discount for Profit, Cut back or Train for Profit?

 So much depends on the perceived culture of a business and the actual culture and how the employees operate within the business.

-Would having a more positive social impact also be catalyst to a different culture within?
+Would having a more positive social impact also be the catalyst to a different culture within?

 If employees are educated in the ways of a CEO who embraces a more socially responsible attitude, then the way that they view customers may be more positive and thus this may reflect in a company’s bottom line through happier customers.

-Inspired leadership, happy staff, means happy customers, means happy shareholders, means happy taxman.
+Inspired leadership, a happy staff, means happy customers, means happy shareholders, means happy taxman.